-Glen Abbey Toastmasters Club Member Reema Duggal recently achieved a big Toastmasters milestone – her Distinguished Toastmaster designation.
+Glen Abbey Toastmasters Club Member Reema Duggal recently achieved a big milestone: the

 What is a Distinguished Toastmaster?

 The Distinguished Toastmaster is the highest award Toastmasters bestows.
 The DTM recognizes a high level of achievement in both the communication and leadership tracks in the Toastmasters education program.
-To be eligible for the award, you must have completed / earned the following (links take you to details at Toastmasters International):
+To be eligible for the award, you must have completed / earned the following:

 Communications Track